googleforgames/open-match-docs/site/content/en/docs/Guides/access.md

 ---
-title: "Access Open Match under different senarios"
+title: "Access Open Match under different cluster settings"
-linkTitle: "Access Open Match under different senarios"
+linkTitle: "Access Open Match under different cluster settings"
 weight: 1
 description: >
   This guide covers how you can access Open Match using an in-cluster or out-of-cluster client.